For just £150 you can provide free surgery that will change a child’s life forever.

 Step 2 - Make a formal complaint

-To make a formal complaint about any aspect of Smile Train’s fundraising activities, contact the Senior Donor Development Officer:
+To make a formal complaint about any aspect of Smile Train’s fundraising activities, contact the Director, Fundraising:

-Step 3 - Contact the independent Fundraising Standards Board
+Step 3 - Contact the independent Fundraising Regulator

 A cleft is a birth defect and often the #1 birth defect in most developing countries.
 A cleft lip is an opening in the upper lip between a newborn's mouth and nose.
 A cleft palate is created when the roof of the mouth has a hole in it.
 Babies can be born with a cleft lip or palate or both.